spotlightpa/poor-richard/content/news/2024-10-16-SPLPHILCOUNT.md

 {{<embed/donate>}}

-Philadelphia is projecting it will finish tabulating 75,000 to 100,000 mail ballots by shortly after 8 p.m. on Election Day, Custodio said.
+Prior to Wednesday’s meeting, Philadelphia was projecting it would finish tabulating 75,000 to 100,000 mail ballots by shortly after 8 p.m. on Election Day, Custodio said.
 Allegheny County is projecting it will be done with all of its ballots in about the same timeframe.

 “We have every intention of completing \[our mail ballot processing\] on Election Day,” Jessica Garofolo, director of administrative services for Allegheny County, said.